klippa-app/go-libtiff/README.md

 }
 ```

+More examples can be found in the [examples](https://github.com/klippa-app/go-libtiff/tree/main/examples) directory.

 ### Instance re-use

 Since libtiff allows you to open multiple files at the same time and operate on them, you can re-use the instance